-The purpose of this project is to provide an interstate link between the southernmost proposed segment of I-73 and the I-73/I-74 Corridor to serve residents, businesses, and travelers while fulfilling congressional intent in an environmentally responsible and community sensitive manner.
+The Purpose of this project is to provide an interstate link between the southernmost proposed segment of I-73 and the I-73/I-74 Corridor to serve residents, businesses, and travelers while fulfilling congressional intent in an environmentally responsible and community sensitive manner.
 The I-73 project is part of a congressionally designated National High Priority Corridor and a project of national and regional significance.
 It is also supported by the South Carolina General Assembly.

 This project is primarily needed to improve the national and regional connectivity of South Carolina and enhance economic opportunities and development in the project study area.
-This project will also improve access for tourism in the eastern part of the state and the project study area, increase safety on existing roads in the project study area, and help plan for future multimodal transportation in the Southeastern United States.
+This project will also improve access for tourism in the project study area and the eastern part of the state, increase safety on existing roads in the project study area, and accommodate for future multimodal transportation in the Southeastern United States.